StrangeEggs/TourneySword/README.md

 ## About

-This is an open-sourced version of the sword that are currently used in our tournament place, where we've repeatedly tested and optimized this sword with upwards of 250 players in a single server.
+This is an open-sourced version of the sword that is currently used in our tournament place, where we've repeatedly tested and optimized this sword with upwards of 250 players in a single server.

-Our goal is to provide a customizable, seamless, and performant solution for clanners, developers, and SFers alike.
+Our goal is to provide an easy-to-use, customizable, and performant solution for clanners, developers, and SFers alike.

 ## Features